Per-Pixel Classification is Not All You Need for Semantic Segmentation: Experiments

 We perform a series of ablation studies of MaskFormer using a single ResNet-50 backbone~\cite{he2016deep}.

 \textbf{Per-pixel \vs mask classification.} In Table~\ref{tab:ablation:main}, we verify that the gains demonstrated by MaskFromer come from shifting the paradigm to mask classification.
 We start by comparing PerPixelBaseline+ and MaskFormer.
 The models are very similar and there are only 3 differences: 1) per-pixel \vs mask classification used by the models, 2) MaskFormer uses bipartite matching, and 3) the new model uses a combination of focal and dice losses as a mask loss, whereas PerPixelBaseline+ utilizes per-pixel cross entropy loss.
 First, we rule out the influence of loss differences by training PerPixelBaseline+ with exactly the same losses and observing no improvement.
-Next, in Table~\ref{tab:ablation:main:paradigm}, we compare PerPixelBaseline+ with MaskFormer trained using a fixed matching (MaskFormer-fixed), \ie, $N=K$ and assignment is done based on category label indices identically to per-pixel classification setup.
+Next, in Table~\ref{tab:ablation:main:paradigm}, we compare PerPixelBaseline+ with MaskFormer trained using a fixed matching (MaskFormer-fixed), \ie, $N=K$ and assignment done based on category label indices identically to the per-pixel classification setup.
 We observe that MaskFormer-fixed is 1.8 mIoU better than the baseline, suggesting that shifting from per-pixel classification to mask classification is indeed the main reason for the gains of MaskFormer.
 In Table~\ref{tab:ablation:main:matching}, we further compare MaskFormer-fixed with MaskFormer trained with bipartite matching (MaskFormer-bipartite) and find bipartite matching is not only more flexible (allowing to predict less masks than the total number of categories) but also produces better results.

-\textbf{Number of queries.} The table to the right shows the results of MaskFormer trained with a varying number of queries on datasets with different number of categories.
-The model with 100 queries consistently performs the best across multiple datasets.
-This suggest we do not need to adjust the number of queries \wrt the number of categories or datasets.
-Interestingly, even with only 20 queries MaskFormer outperforms our per-pixel classification baseline.
+\textbf{Number of queries.} The table to the right shows results of MaskFormer trained with a varying number of queries on datasets with different number of categories.
+The model with 100 queries consistently performs the best across the studied datasets.
+This suggest we may not need to adjust the number of queries \wrt the number of categories or datasets much.
+Interestingly, even with 20 queries MaskFormer outperforms our per-pixel classification baseline.